 Please click title of event or picture for more detail.

-Tickets for 2018/2019 audio-described performances at the Center for the Performing Arts at Penn State are now on sale!
-For a complete list with ticket information, check the CPA audio description web page at http://cpa.psu.edu/eventswithad, or call the ticket office at 814-863-ARTSTIX.
+The 2019/2020 audio-described performances at the Center for the Performing Arts (CPA) at Penn State will be announced by the CPA on July 8, 2019.
+For a complete list with ticket information, watch for the announcements on the CPA audio description web page at http://cpa.psu.edu/eventswithad this summer, or call the ticket office at 814-863-ARTSTIX.
 The Center for the Performing Arts at Eisenhower Auditorium has funding to provide a limited number of complimentary tickets under their accessibility program; phone 814-865-5011 and ask for Joi McKenzie.
-Remember, to use the audio-description service, you must also contact the SLSG office by email (email@example.com) or by phone (814-238-0132) at least two weeks prior to the performance.
+Remember, to use the audio-description service, you must also contact the SLSG office by email (firstname.lastname@example.org) or by phone (814-238-0132) at least two weeks prior to the performance.